robzed/spectrum_basic_mandelbrot/README.md

 # Mandelbrot Explorer for the Sinclair ZX Spectrum

-A character-based Mandelbrot explorer in BASIC (in 10 lines or less!!)
+A character-based Mandelbrot-Set explorer in BASIC (in 10 lines or less!!)

-Prints a Mandelbrot as characters.
+Prints a Mandelbrot Set as characters.
 Since calculating the Mandelbrot is quite intensive for an 8-bit machine, and the ZX Spectrum is a 1980's computer, this takes some time to execute and complete.

 Originally started for the BASIC 10 Liner contest https://gkanold.wixsite.com/homeputerium/rules2021